 Clinton is committed to educationally sound uses of technology in the classroom and preventing technology from becoming disruptive to the learning environment.
 A student may possess a cellular phone in school, on school property, at after school activities and at school related functions.
-Students can use cell phones before and after school only.
+Students can use cell phones before school, after school and lunch only.
 Offense for all Electronic Devices:

-- 1st Offense: student will serve a reflection and restoration lunch with teacher and/or person who wrote discipline notice - 2nd Offense: item will be returned to parent only
+- 1st Offense: student will serve a lunch detention with teacher and/or person who wrote discipline notice - 2nd Offense: item will be returned to parent only